CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Tile Extension

-The `3DTILES_implicit_tiling` extension may be defined on any tile in the tileset JSON file.
-Such a tile is called an **implicit root tile**, to distinguish it from the root node of the tileset JSON.
-The implicit root tile must not define the `children` property.
+The `3DTILES_implicit_tiling` extension may be defined on any tile in the tileset JSON.
+Such a tile is called an **implicit root tile**, to distinguish it from the root tile of the tileset JSON.
+The implicit root tile must omit the `children` property.

 ```json
 {